Colorist Cullen Kelly teaches you to create a subtractive color balance tool for more pleasing color washes & looks in DaVinci Resolve.

 Summer has arrived and the annual down turn in business begins.
 My clients first head off to the cannes lions festival and then off on their summer holidays.
 It’s the…

-If you do video color correction, watch 'Getting Started with CalMAN ColorMatch' to learn how to test if you're display is accurate.
+If you do video color correction, watch 'Getting Started with CalMAN ColorMatch' to learn how to test if your reference display is accurate.

 Adding grain can help add a wonderful cinematic feel to a project but in the world of heavy compression is it a smart decision?